Can A Seller Refuse An FHA Loan Offer?

 Can I Waive The FHA Home Appraisal Requirements?

 In a hot market, you’ll be competing in bidding wars against buyers willing to waive contingencies in order to make their offer more attractive to home sellers.
 Unfortunately, home buyers can’t waive any FHA appraisal requirements.

-Moreover, with a conventional loan, a home buyer can buy a house as is, as long as the appraisal value is high enough to satisfy the lender.
+With a conventional loan, a home buyer can buy a house as is, as long as the appraisal value is high enough to satisfy the lender.
 The home buyers can then make the repairs themselves, if they want to.
-That can’t happen with an FHA loan, which requires the home seller to make the home livable, safe and hazard-free before closing.
+That can’t happen with an FHA loan, which requires the home seller to meet FHA guidelines for the appraisal.

 That’s another reason that home buyers seeking to use an FHA loan are at a potential disadvantage over all-cash or conventional loan home buyers.